Tested. Trialed. & Triumphant.

 The Emotional Thesaurus by Angela Ackerman

-Let’s Get Digital by David Gaughan.
+Let’s Get Digital by David Gaughran.
 This guy also has an awesome weekly newsletter about marketing and the Self-Publishing industry.

 How to Write a Sizzling Synopsis by Bryan Cohen